ercang/visual-cards/README.md

 Another similar project is Flipboard’s ReactCanvas.
 This one is similar to Netflix Gibbon.
 It uses ReactJS, but rendering is done on a canvas element.
 Their motivation is to reach 60fps on mobile browsers.

 # Notes on Text Rendering
 Text rendering depends on the renderer backend.
-If DOM is selected as backend, then text rendering will be done by simple setting the innerHTML property of an element.
+If DOM is selected as backend, then text rendering will be done by simply setting the innerHTML property of an element.

 If canvas is selected as backend, then text rendering will be done by drawing text into an offscreen canvas element.
 This offscreen canvas element is associated with the node.
-If node needs to be draw again, dirty region is copied from offscreen canvas to main canvas element.
-This approach is faster as text drawing is not called again, also partial update is easier.
-Drawback of this method is memory.
-Using an offscreen buffer for every text element requires high memory.
+If node needs to be draw again, dirty region is calculated and copied from offscreen canvas to main canvas element.
+This approach is faster as fillText() is not called again but using an offscreen buffer for every text element requires high memory.
 This may be a problem on embedded devices.
+In this method partial updates are easier to implement.

 WebGL has two methods for text rendering.
-If textType is “static”, then rendering will be done similar to canvas version.
+If textType is “static”, then rendering will be done similar to the canvas version.
 Whenever a text is updated, text is renderer to an offscreen canvas element.
 Then a texture is generated from this offscreen canvas element.
-When a node needs to be updates, this texture is drawn to display text.
+When a node needs to be updated, this texture is drawn to display text.

 If textType is selected as “dynamic”, then bitmap fonts will be used.
 Two bitmap fonts are committed to this repo (FreeSans and FreeSerif), if another font is needed, then it must be added properly.
 If textType is dynamic, a vertex buffer object is generated for that text and whenever text needs to be drawn, generated geometry is displayed.
 An advantage of bitmap fonts is memory effectiveness.
 Bitmap fonts have low memory footprint.
-Canvas implementation only updates dirty regions but WebGL version always updates whole screen is invalidated.
+As a side note canvas implementation only updates dirty regions but WebGL version always updates the whole screen if virtual DOM tree is invalidated.

 Main drawback of bitmap fonts is localization support.
 Localisation is easier by using browser’s built-in fillText() command.
 When using bitmap fonts, all glyphs must be exported as bitmap.
 Another issue with bitmap fonts is kerning and glyph positioning.
 There might be errors using some fonts, position of some glyphs might be inaccurate.